-Being mindful of one's overall wellness is vital in today's busy world.
+Being mindful of one's overall wellness is vital in today's complex world.
 Our lives are mulidimensional and sometimes complicated.
-We live balancing our emotions, finances, spirituality, work struggles, home life and social relationships, if one area of our life is out of balance other areas may suffer.
-Art therapy is a dynamic addition to any wellness plan engaging both side of the brain in a judgement-free, process driven experience.
+We live balancing our emotions, finances, spirituality, work struggles, home life and relationships.
+If one area of our life is out of balance other areas may suffer.
+Art therapy is a dynamic addition to any wellness plan engaging both sides of the brain in a judgement-free, process driven, guided experience.

-In my work clients, I use an eclectic approach, tailoring to the needs of each individual client, even in a group setting.
+As a clinician I work with a social constructivist lens, tailoring to the needs of each individual client and recognizing and honoring where they come from.
 I see the art my clients create as a safe holding space or a "transitional object".
 This approach works with anyone and provides one with the opportunity to project struggles and/or concerns interfering with daily life while addressing them in a structured and safe environment.

 We all experience transitions in life.
-Sometimes these transitions are welcoming and exciting, others are tragic and containing grief.
-I am trained to support you and your modern family in navigating these trantitions.
-I will provide you with active tools that will help you acheive long term balance and fulfillment in your life.
+Sometimes these transitions are welcoming and exciting, others are tragic, difficult and may contain grief.
+I am trained to support you and your family in navigating these trantitions.
+I will work with you to find tools that will help you acheive sustainable balance and fulfillment in your life.

-Practice Specialty: Areas of specific clinical interest: women's issues, relationship and parenting, grief/loss, creativity and children with medical struggles.
+Practice Specialty: Areas of specific clinical interest: gender, LGBTQ+ affirming, relationships, parenting, grief/loss, and Creative Mindfulness.